MahdiehPouresmaeil/Distillation_against_obfuscation/WatDNN/README.md

 ## Overview

 **WatDNN** is a comprehensive research framework investigating **Knowledge Distillation as a Defense Mechanism Against Obfuscation Attacks** on watermarked Deep Neural Networks.
-This project explores how knowledge distillation can be leveraged to **counteract obfuscation attacks** that attempt to obscure or remove watermarks from neural network models.
+This project explores how knowledge distillation can be leveraged to **counteract obfuscation attacks** that attempt to obscure watermarks from neural network models.

 ### Core Research Focus